 6.6.6 Endpoint capability information

 The endpoint capability information includes the capabilities of the endpoint (UE or network) for processing and transmitting the AI/ML model and intermediate data.
-Such information can be updated due to the change of the endpoint’s work load or the network conditions.
-It can be used for the selection of AI model, split inference, intermediate data compression, progressive model delivery.
+Such information can be updated due to the change of the endpoint’s workload or the network conditions.
+It can be used for the selection of AI/ML model, split inference, intermediate data compression, progressive model delivery.

+Table 6.6.6-1: Endpoint capability information